Lung Cancer Symptoms

 2. Shortness of Breath

 Another common symptom of lung cancer is shortness of breath.
 You may find yourself getting out of breath more easily than normal, or your breathing becomes painful.
-This is because tumors can cause fluid to build upon your lungs, making it harder to breathe.
+This is because tumors can cause fluid to build up in your lungs, making it harder to breathe.

 3. Chest Pain

 People with lung cancer often experience chest pain.
-This pain can be either dull or sharp in nature, and will often be worse with deep breathing, laughing or coughing.
+This pain can be either dull or sharp, and will often be worse with deep breathing, laughing or coughing.

 Lung cancer can also cause pain in the shoulders or arms, although this is much less common.